Start Time:

 This theme acknowledges our excitement as we approach the 250th celebration of the founding of the United States of America!

 Thank you to our sponsors, friends, participants, spectators and volunteers.
-Registration and sponsorship for 2025 is now open.
+Registration and sponsorship for 2025 ends at 9:25am on July 4th!

 Participate & Support the Parade